pyload/pyload/README.md

 Check the version of the Python releases installed on your system.

-**Python releases below version 3.6 are not supported!**
+Python releases below version 3.6 are not supported!

 To show the version of your **default** Python interpreter release, type the command:

-    python -V
+    python --version

-If the version is too old, try to upgrage the release or change it with another if available, then you can retry to install the `pyload-ng` package.
+If the version is too old, try to upgrage the release or change it with another if available, then you can retry to install pyLoad.

 Visit https://www.python.org/downloads
 to get the appropriate Python 3 release for your system.